Share

 Here are the top three things you can do to protect your personal archive over the long term:

 1. If you have stored it in the basement or attic, remove it ASAP.
-The best place to store valuable documents is in a room with stable temperature and humidity.
+The best place to store valuable documents or disks is in a cool and dry place with stable temperature and humidity.
 Ideal temperature is 68 F and humidity is 40% (give or take a couple degrees and a few percentages).
 The key is consistency.
-The linen closet, which is generally away from outer walls vents, and overhead pipes, is a good solution, especially if you can make room on a shelf/off the floor.
-Light is deleterious to photographs and documents, so limit light exposure as much as possible.
+A linen closet, which is generally away from outer walls vents and overhead pipes, is a good solution, especially if you can make room on a shelf/off the floor.
+Light is deleterious to photographs, paper, and disks, so limit light exposure as much as possible.

 2. Keep like items together.
 Mixing photographs with documents or newsprint leads to problems.
 The chemicals from one type of paper can be absorbed by other types and cause discoloration and disintegration.
 Newsprint is highly acidic and unstable.
 It is better to photocopy clippings onto acid-free paper rather than risking damage to the rest of your collection.